There is a natural remedy for dry eyes. It’s actually easier than you think – and I’m living proof that it works.

 They are often just as stumped as their patients as to the solution.

 To add to this, typically, hormone imbalances are not their speciality.

 I’m here to tell you that the three keys can work!

 As mentioned, it worked for me and it worked really well.
 You can have your old life back and feel five years younger into the bargain!

 This is not a good platform to start with.
 It’s a bit like pouring new oil into a worn out engine.
-The engine badly needs reconditioning to start with before the new oil can really add any benefit.
+The engine badly needs reconditioning before the new oil can really add any benefit.

 These are my top supplement recommendations and why they can help:

 - Maca Root Powder – a root vegetable from south america that is a fantastic hormone balancer and natural adaptogen.
 Naturopaths use this all the time.
 More on Maca

 - DIM (Diindolylmethane) as a compound found in cruciferous vegetables like Kale, Brussel sprouts and Broccoli, is very effective at reducing the load of bad estrogen (xeno-estrogens) in your body, not to mention helping create energy and lose weight!
 More on DIM Supplements